 Hydrostatic underwater weighing is the most cumbersome method of body fat testing, but it's also the most accurate.

 Is the Tape Test Fair?

 Troops have complained the tape test is unfair, saying it is an inaccurate gauge of fitness with too large an impact on their careers.
-They feel that the tape test is only administered to ensure that individuals have a proper military appearance and function of their duties or is being given as a punitive measure.
-The statement by the DoD, “which corresponds to other military goals including appropriate appearance and healthy exercise habits” certainly gives credence to this belief.
+They feel that the tape test is only administered to ensure that individuals have a proper military appearance and function of their duties.
+At least for now, however, it is still the primary standard for checking body fat in the military.